DayByDayBy/lateAgain/steps_taken.md

 - App should load at localhost:8082

 Step 27: Removed bus stop SVG from LoginScreen.tsx to fix iOS development server issues, reverted metro.config.js to default, executed npm run ios successfully, app loads on iOS without SVG.

+Step 28: Read code_review.md file and provided comprehensive response addressing all review points from a frontend specialist perspective, appended response to the document with clear labelling.